Courses are flexible and tailored to your needs

 This course is ideal for experienced mountaineers or previous mountaineering course participants.
-It combines instruction with one or more ascents with the emphasis on putting skills into practice by climbing peaks.
+It combines instruction with the possibility of putting skills into practice by climbing a peak.
 The low guide-client ratio allows the guide to customize the course to your needs and bring you up-to-speed with modern climbing techniques.

 "Why Alpine Recreation?
 Value for money, instructor to student ratio, company reputation, ability to tailor the course to meet students requirements.
 A fantastic course, hard to fault."